akeneo/pim-helpcenter/content/md/productivity/manage-your-rules.md

 ## Delete a single rule

-To delete a rule, click on the `Delete` button at the end of each line in the grid.
+To delete a rule, click on `Delete` at the end of each line in the grid.
 A confirmation message validates the action of deleting a rule.

 ![image](../img/Settings_RulesDeleteHover.png)